w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Remote Proxies

-Remote proxies are proxy accounts originally created on one chain (the parent chain) and then replicated on another chain (the target chain).
-This mechanism allows users to use a proxy on the target chain by providing proof that the same proxy exists and is valid on the parent chain.
-Remote proxy replication is especially useful for multi-signature setups where a pure proxy, created on the Polkadot relay chain, needs to perform actions on the Polkadot Asset Hub system chain.
+Remote proxies enable the utilization of pure proxy accounts, initially established on a designated parent chain (i.e., the Polkadot relay chain), for actions on a separate target chain (i.e., Polkadot Asset Hub).
+This is achieved by providing a cryptographic proof, specifically a storage proof anchored to the parent chain's storage root.
+This proof verifies that the specified pure proxy account indeed exists and is valid on the parent chain at a particular point in time.

+An example would be a multi-signature account, where a pure proxy is created on the Polkadot Relay Chain.
+To cosign a transaction on Polkadot Asset Hub, this keyless pure proxy cannot directly interact.
+The remote proxy mechanism bridges this gap.
+Leveraging the remote proxy pallet on Asset Hub, a transaction can be constructed that includes a storage proof demonstrating the pure proxy's existence on the relay chain.
+Upon successful verification of this proof, the Asset Hub chain allows actions to be executed as if they originated from the pure proxy on the Relay Chain.

 Functions like the `create_pure` and `announce` ensure that the proxy’s presence is acknowledged by the target chain.
 Events such as `PureCreated` and `Announced` help trace and verify proxy replication, making the entire flow transparent and auditable.
 More information about pure proxy replication can be found [here](https://github.com/polkadot-fellows/runtimes/pull/535#event-16513620291).